 Out of a total of 159 patients who met the inclusion criteria, only 157 could be included in the study.
-For APACHE-II, the cut off value found to be 24 to predict Mortality by ROC analysis.
-In comparison, for P-POSSUM, the cut off value was found to be 63 to predict Mortality using ROC analysis.
+For APACHE-II, the cut off value was found to be 24 for predicting mortality by ROC analysis.
+In comparison, for P-POSSUM, the cut off value was found to be 63 to predict mortality using ROC analysis.
 Multivariate logistic regression model was used to identify independent risk factors for mortality.
-A ROC, the graphic display between the “sensitivity"and the “1–specificity" relationship to measures diagnostic accuracy of the true positives versus the false positives for APACHE-II and P-POSSUM depicted that AUC was 0.965 (using a cut-off value 0f 24) for APACHE-II and 0.989 (using a cut-off value 63) for P-POSSUM.
-Both the scores were significantly good in predicting postoperative mortality in patients undergoing emergency laparotomy and on comparing the sensitivity and specificity of APACHE II and P-POSSUM, there appears to be no statistically significant difference between their ability to predict postoperative mortality.
+A ROC, the graphic display between the “sensitivity"and the “1–specificity" relationship to measure diagnostic accuracy of the true positives versus the false positives for APACHE-II and P-POSSUM, depicted that AUC was 0.965 (using a cut-off value of 24) for APACHE-II and 0.989 (using a cut-off value 63) for P-POSSUM.
+Both the scores were significantly good in predicting postoperative mortality in patients undergoing emergency laparotomy and on comparing the sensitivity and specificity of APACHE-II and P-POSSUM, there appears to be no statistically significant difference between their ability to predict postoperative mortality.
 Except for APACHE-II's inability to predict re-exploration, both can predict all the secondary outcomes in a statistically significant manner.

 Research conclusions

-This is possibly the first adequately powered study with alpha value (0.05) and a beta value (0.2) and statistically significant sample size which has compared P-POSSUM and APACHE-II in predicting mortality in emergency laparotomies.
-P-POSSUM above 63 and APACHE-II above 24 not only indicates higher risk, it also increases the risk of post-operative morbidity.
+This is possibly the first adequately powered study with alpha value (0.05) and a beta value (0.2) and statistically significant sample size that has compared P-POSSUM and APACHE-II in predicting mortality in emergency laparotomies.
+P-POSSUM above 63 and APACHE-II above 24 not only indicates higher risk, it also increases the risk of postoperative morbidity.
 However, APACHE-II, being a physiologic score, was a poor indicator of the need for a re-exploration after laparotomy.
 P-POSSUM is a significantly better predictor of the possibility of re-exploration.
-While P-POSSUM continues to be the most commonly used scoring system for audit purposes, risk-based outcome comparisons across hospitals and impact of quality improvement initiatives, using APACHE-II would ensure that a single scoring system can be used not only for individual patient’s risk assessment and prognostication, it can also be used interchangeably with P-POSSUM for audit purposes as well.
+While P-POSSUM continues to be the most commonly used scoring system for audit purposes, risk-based outcome comparisons across hospitals and impact of quality improvement initiatives using APACHE-II would ensure that a single scoring system can be used not only for individual patient’s risk assessment and prognostication but also used interchangeably with P-POSSUM for audit purposes as well.

 Research perspectives

-This study demonstrates that as compared to the more widely used P-POSSUM (which needs 18 data points), APACHE-II needs only 12 data points, easily available for risk assessment in the preoperative period, does not need subjective assessments (intraoperative blood loss or peritoneal contamination) or wait for histopathology reports.
+This study demonstrates that compared to the more widely used P-POSSUM, which needs 18 data points, APACHE-II needs only 12 data points, is easily available for risk assessment in the preoperative period, and does not need subjective assessments (intraoperative blood loss or peritoneal contamination) or wait for histopathology reports.
 While this study was an adequately powered single center study, future research should focus on multi-center trials to strengthen the findings of our study.

 REFERENCES